Universal adaptive optics for microscopy through embedded neural network control: Results

 \subsection{Widefield 3-D structured illumination microscopy}

 The architecture of the NN was conceived so that it would be translatable to different forms of microscopy.
 In order to illustrate this versatility, and to complement to the previously shown 2-P and 3-P laser scanning systems, we applied MLAO to a widefield method.
 The 3D SIM microscope included multiple lasers and fluorescence detection channels and an electromagnetic DM as the correction element.
 Structured illumination patterns were introduced using a focal plane SLM.
-The detailed experimental set-up was included in Figure S6 (c) in the supplemental document.
+The detailed experimental set-up was included in Figure S9 (c) in the supplemental document.
+Further widefield results were included in the section 9 of supplemental document.

 Without AO, 3D SIM reconstruction suffers artefacts caused by aberrations.
 Since typical specimens contain 3D structures, the lack of optical sectioning in widefield imaging means that the aberration correction process can be affected by out of focus light.
 As total intensity metrics are not suitable for conventional AO algorithms in widefield imaging, Fourier based sharpness metrics have often been used.
 However, such metrics depend on the frequency components of the specimen structure \cite{Antonello:20}.
 In particular, emission from out of focus planes can also affect the sensitivity and accuracy of correction.
 However, the NN based MLAO methods were designed and trained to mitigate against the effects of the sample structures and out of focus light.